Wolfville

 Wolfville is a Canadian town in the Annapolis Valley, Kings County, Nova Scotia, located about 100 km northwest of the provincial capital, Halifax.
 The town is home to Acadia University and Landmark East School.

 The town is a tourist destination due to its views of Cape Blomidon, the Bay of Fundy and Gaspereau Valley, as well as its wine industry.
 The downtown portion of Wolfville is home to pubs, bars, cafes and shops.
 Wolfville is also home to the Acadia Cinema Cooperative, a non-profit organization that runs the local movie/performance house.
 In the past few years, several Victorian houses in Wolfville have been converted to bed and breakfast establishments.

 History

-First Nations

-From ancient times, the area of Wolfville was a hunting ground for First Nations peoples, including the Clovis, Laurentian, Bear River, and Shields Archaic groups.
-They were attracted by the salmon in the Gaspereau River and the agate stone at Cape Blomidon, with which they could make stone tools.

-Many centuries before European contact, Mi'kmaq people, related to the Algonquin and Ojibwe peoples, migrated into Nova Scotia.
-The Mi'kmaq were seasonal hunters, using dogs and traveling on webbed snowshoes to hunt deer.
-They used the various semi-precious stones (including jasper, quartz, and even amethyst) from the Blomidon area to make arrowheads.

-French rule

-After an initial effort in 1604 by Pierre Dugua, Sieur de Mons and his cartographer Samuel de Champlain to establish a colony at Saint Croix Island, the colony was relocated to the Habitation at Port-Royal.
-The French and the Mi'kmaq quickly established a reciprocal trading relationship which continued to serve both peoples well until the mid eighteenth-century.
-The French found the area to be rich in furs and fine fertile land.
-Reports sent to France by individuals such as Samuel de Champlain, Marc Lescarbot and Nicolas Denys proclaimed the rich bounty to be found in the Annapolis Valley area.

-French settlement efforts continued in fits and starts.
-By 1636 under Charles de Menou d'Aulnay, Port Royal was reestablished after Acadia/Nova Scotia was transferred from England to the French under the Treaty of Saint-Germain-en-Laye.
-The progeny of these settlers, as well as the second wave of settlers under Hector d'Andigné de Grandfontaine, would eventually become known as the Acadians.
-By the late 1690s their population numbered about 350.

 French settlement in the Wolfville area began in about 1680, when Pierre Melanson established his family at Grand-Pré.
 The Acadians prospered as farmers by enclosing the estuarine salt marshes with dykes, and successfully converting the reclaimed lands into fertile fields for crops and pasturage.
-In 1710, however, Acadia was lost by the French crown after the English laid siege to Port Royal/Annapolis Royal.
-Under the 1713 Treaty of Utrecht, signed at the close of the War of the Spanish Succession, Acadia was ceded for the final time to the British.
+In 1710, however, Acadia was lost by the French crown after the English laid siege to Annapolis Royal.
+Under the 1713 Peace of Utrecht, signed at the close of the War of the Spanish Succession, Acadia was ceded for the final time to the British.